Annual Minority Health Conference and William T. Small Jr. Keynote Lecture

 with the text:

-who gathered in John Hatch's living room.
+who gathered at John Hatch's house.
 They were troubled by the lack of attention to

 health disparities (then referred to as minority health), the lack of support for Black students,